Eligibility Criteria

 1.0 To qualify an applicant must meet the following criteria

-To qualify for funding assistance under the CDC MIF, an applicant must meet eligibility criteria defined in sections A, B and C below.
+To qualify for funding assistance under the CDC MIF, an applicant must meet eligibility criteria defined in sections 1, 2 and 3 below.

-• Develops and markets a new dairy product or a product pursuant to the Domestic Dairy Product Innovation Program (DDPIP).
+- Develops and markets a new dairy product or a product pursuant to the Dairy Innovation Program (DIP).
 Develop and markets a new or innovative further processed product containing Canadian dairy ingredients.

 2.0 Eligible dairy products and ingredients